TheBeruriahIncident/leafbyte/iOS/README.md

 # LeafByte on iOS

-Essentially complete, in validation and testing.
-Developing in Xcode
+The iOS app is essentially complete, and is in validation and testing.

-git clone git@github.com:akroy/leafbyte.git
+Xcode is the recommended development environment.
-Open iOS/LeafByte.xcworkspace
+Open iOS/LeafByte.xcworkspace in Xcode to begin work.

-Select LeafByte top level
+You should be able to immediately run the app in a simulator.
+If you want to run the app on a real device, after connecting your device and choosing it from the device dropdown, open the top-level LeafByte item.
-Choose a valid team (logging into your Apple id), and associate device if asked, trust computer and phone
+Under the General tab, choose a valid "Team" (such as your Apple account), associate your device with your account if asked, and accept any messages on your device or computer to allow the connection.

+LeafByte uses uses CocoaPods to manage dependencies (specifically for Google Sign-In), but you shouldn't have to worry about that unless you're adding a new dependency.